jkleinekorte/millgas2what/README.md

 Solves TCM and GDP for varying electricity impacts (i.e., figure 5 in the paper).
 The results are not saved using save_results, as the file becomes to large.
 Instead, the values of the model variables are stored in a dictionary.
 As an example, we provide you the dictionary created for Figure 5 in the paper: 20200816_v19_pcest7_100_complete

 **Script plot**
-Plots the results dictionary
+Plots the results dictionary.
 The results are casted into a list and nonsensical values are filtered (see documentation in the code).

 **Excel Life Cycle Inventory**
 Unfortunately, we are not allowed to share the inventory file due to licensing reasons.
 If you can prove that you have a valid licence for the IHS data, please contact me.